-- 1. Identify the need and electrical alternatives.

-- Determine width and route of transmission line facilities and develop a description of alternative construction approaches considered by GTC and a statement of why such alternatives were rejected.

-- Define study area; conduct review

-of existing land uses; existing

-environmental conditions in the

-area; engineering practices relating

-to the construction and operation of

-the line; and costs related to the

-construction, operation and

-maintenance of the line.

-- Identify potential transmission line corridors/substation sites; analyze and rank alternative corridors/sites; and select preferred transmission line corridor using siting criteria.

-- Begin contacting landowners for survey permission to perform additional environmental and land surveys.

-- Conduct public meeting(s), as required.

-- Complete environmental and land surveys.
-Finalize transmission line route and design.

-- Acquire property rights through good faith negotiations and written offer.

-- 9. Acquire necessary permits.

-- Construct facilities.
+- 1. Identify the need and electrical alternatives. - Determine width and route of transmission line facilities, develop a description of alternative construction approaches considered by Georgia Transmission and a statement of why such alternatives were rejected. - 3.
+Define the study area.
+Conduct review of existing land uses, existing environmental conditions in the area, engineering practices relating to the construction and operation of the line, and costs related to the construction, operation and maintenance of the line. - Identify potential transmission line corridors/substation sites; analyze and rank alternative corridors/sites; and select preferred transmission line corridor using siting criteria. - 5.
+Begin contacting landowners for survey permission to perform additional environmental and land surveys. - 6.
+Conduct public meeting(s), as required. - 7.
+Complete environmental and land surveys.
+Finalize transmission line route and design. - 8.
+Acquire property rights, as required by Georgia law, through good faith negotiations and a written offer based on an independent appraisal. - 9.
+Acquire necessary permits. - 10.
+Construct facilities.